Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel2.md

 #### Returns

-A string that contains the text that is currently selected in the Actions panel.
+string; A string that contains the text that is currently selected in the Actions panel.

 #### Description